AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 # Data collection: OMF vs. SDS data writes

 When collecting data programatically, you have the option of using either the Open Message Format ([OMF](https://docs.osisoft.com/bundle/omf/page/index.html)) or Sequential Data Store ([SDS](xref:sdsWritingData)) data writes.
-Each option has its pros and cons, and the purpose of this document is to highlight the key differences.
-Which option you should choose is situation dependent, but OMF is typically the best option for simple and efficient data collection.
+OMF is typically the best option for simple and efficient data collection.
+However, each option has its pros and cons, and this document highlights the key differences.

 ## Data collection option comparison